-BTO-On the afternoon of March 6, the Department of Agriculture and Rural Development held a meeting to evaluate the results of the coordination in preventing and combating IUU fishing in 2023 between the Department of Agriculture and Rural Development and the Provincial Border Guard Command (referred to as the two sectors); signed a coordination plan for 2024.
+BTO-On the afternoon of March 6, the Department of Agriculture and Rural Development held a meeting to evaluate the results of the coordination in preventing and combating IUU fishing in 2023 between the Department of Agriculture and Rural Development and the Provincial Border Guard Command (referred to as the two branches); signed a coordination plan for 2024.

 Attending the event were Mr. Nguyen Van Chien - Deputy Director of the Department of Agriculture and Rural Development; Lieutenant Colonel Pham Xuan Do - Deputy Commander - Chief of Staff of the Provincial Border Guard Command, leaders of the Fisheries Sub-Department, representatives of Fisheries Control Stations, Director of the Fishing Vessel Inspection Center, the collective of the Fishing Port Management Board...
-In addition, there were also leaders of the Staff Department, Political Department, Reconnaissance Department, and Heads of Border Guard Stations...
+In addition, there were also leaders of the Staff Department, Political Department, Reconnaissance Department, Heads of Border Guard Stations...

 In 2023, the two sectors have focused and made many efforts to seriously implement the contents of the coordination plan.
-Thereby demonstrating the core role in implementing the prevention and combat of IUU fishing in the province, especially controlling and preventing violations of foreign waters under the direction of the Prime Minister, the National Steering Committee on IUU, the Provincial Party Committee, and the Provincial People's Committee.
+Thereby demonstrating the core role in implementing the prevention and combat of IUU fishing in the province, especially controlling and preventing violations of foreign waters under the direction of the Prime Minister , the National Steering Committee on IUU, the Provincial Party Committee, and the Provincial People's Committee.

 At the meeting, the two sectors signed a coordination plan between the two sides, continuing to implement important contents in the work of preventing IUU fishing.